VedantZope/Maternal-and-Child-Health-Monitoring-in-LMICs/README.md

 - Demographic and Health Surveys (DHS) covering 59 countries.
 - Diverse sources of satellite imagery.

-Additional datasets from sources [xxx,yyy] were used to improve the model's efficacy.
+An additional dataset from the World Bank was used to improve the model's efficacy.

 ## Features and Target